espegun/AWS/how_to_boto3/README.md

 [default]
 region=eu-west-1
 ```
-With these keys in place in the environment which is using `boto3`, no further login should be required.
+With these keys in place in the environment which is connecting to AWS using `boto3`, no further login should be required.
 [saml2aws](https://github.com/Versent/saml2aws) is useful when you have several accounts, several clients or need time limited login sessions.

 ## Useful links